 Now, franchise fees run the gamut from initial fee to advertising fee to royalties.
-Some franchisors prefer flat monthly fees that ensure a known income and reduce oversight and audits.
+Some franchisors prefer flat monthly fees that insure a known income and reduce oversight and audits.
 Others want a minimum monthly fee or a percentage, whichever is greater.
 Still others call for a percentage ranging of 3 to 7 percent, or even a greater percentage of gross sales.
 With regard to startups, we think there are strategies to entice early franchisees to join the system other than reducing royalties.

 Good strategic planning demands that all the pieces of the franchise development puzzle fit together.
 Copying parts of another franchisor’s successful system is generally a mistake.
 The personalities and drivers of the copied system may be a very poor fit for the new franchise company.
-For example, many prospective franchisors have asked us to provide an offering circular as a “template” or guide for them to use in writing their own documents.
-We always decline this request because copying in this industry is a road to perdition.
 Copying another franchise plan rarely proves successful.
 Ultimately, there is no rhyme or reason to the new offering.

 If a new franchisor desires to entice the first round of franchisees with reduced costs, it might be better to work on upfront fees and incentives rather than dilute future income.
 A good franchisor thrives on the success of franchisees, and that means franchise royalties.